mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 **analytics_storage**

-What it Means & Its Role - This field determines whether Google Analytics is legally allowed to store or read cookies on the user's browser to track their behavior, count visits, and measure page engagement.
+What it Means & Its Role:

+This field determines whether Google Analytics is legally allowed to store or read cookies on the user's browser to track their behavior, count visits, and measure page engagement.

 What the Values Mean:

 Yes: Full Tracking Granted.
 Google Analytics drops a persistent cookie (_ga) on the user’s device.
 All behavioral actions (clicks, scrolls, conversions) are permanently stitched to a unique user_pseudo_id.

 No: Cookieless Modeling Mode Active.
 No behavioral cookies are read or written.
 However, if the site runs Advanced Consent Mode v2, GA4 still sends anonymous "cookieless pings" to BigQuery.
 The data is saved, but personal identifiers like user_pseudo_id and ga_session_id are completely stripped out (null).